avgmensch/lime3ds/README.md

 - update maintainer and fork-notice
 - change "experimental" to "discontinued" in `pkgdesc`
 - change the `url` to the new [GitHub-repository](https://github.com/Lime3DS/lime3ds-archive)
-- break down the the `depends` array to one line
+- break down the `depends` array to one line
 - update the repository name in the `source` array
 - change the checksum from MD5 to SHA256